02 Apr What Are 3rd Party Order Aggregators?

 Leverage the Delivery Benefits of 3rd Parties Now

 The delivery benefits of 3rd party order aggregators to augment your restaurant’s performance are clear.
 Restaurateurs must start offering 3rd party delivery to survive and thrive.
-Depending on location, your restaurant will gain the ability to increase customer base and average order size by up to 30 percent, and millennials will be more likely to order from your restaurant in groups.
+Depending on location, your restaurant will gain the ability to increase the customer base and average order size by up to 30 percent, and millennials will be more likely to order from your restaurant in groups.
 A 3rd party partnership must be in your restaurant strategy.
 Visit Tacit online today.